ReWilding the Human Psyche

 A Foundation in Ethical Technology

 From the start, my work has centered on advancing planetary consciousness.
-I also co-founded Evolutionary Guidance Media R&D, a creative strategy studio and IP incubator partnering with brands and investors to develop original, immersive worlds.
+I co-founded Evolutionary Guidance Media R&D, a creative strategy studio and IP incubator partnering with brands and investors to develop original, immersive worlds.
 By blending transmedia storytelling with real-world experience design, we create properties that engage audiences, strengthen brand narratives, and generate lasting cultural and commercial impact.

 Our current initiatives include Cyberhero, a values-driven game universe that teaches digital citizenship through play, and BELA, an AI-powered learning companion for children inspired by my Chronicles of G.A.I.A. series.
 Earlier, I introduced concepts such as transception—cyberception infused with moral imagination—and digital altruism, along with prosocial models like cyber-kindness and the Cyberhero archetype.
 These ideas evolved from the the Evolutionary Guidance Media framework, later expanded through Ken Wilber’s Integral Theory into EGM-Integral and STORIENT™.
 My work in this space helped shape early frameworks for social impact media and digital citizenship, bridging technology and humanity in service of a more connected world.